GLAM-Workbench/glam-workbench.github.io/docs/recordsearch.md

 # RecordSearch

+!!! danger "RecordSearch data no longer accessible"
+    **[Changes made to RecordSearch in May 2025](https://updates.timsherratt.org/2025/05/19/no-more-harvesting-data-from.html) have blocked the screen scrapers used by these notebooks to extract data from web pages.
+As a result, most of these notebooks will no longer work.
+I'll keep them here for reference purposes and hope that the National Archives of Australia provides an alternative method of accessing its collection data.**

 {{ git_latest_tag() }}

 [RecordSearch](https://recordsearch.naa.gov.au/) is the online collection database of the National Archives of Australia.
 Based on the [series system](https://www.naa.gov.au/help-your-research/getting-started/commonwealth-record-series-crs-system), RecordSearch provides rich, contextual information about series, items, agencies, and functions.